Reading Time: 8 minutes

 Hispanic and Latino/Latina persons in need of mental health or substance use treatment may fear stigmatization or they may experience difficulty in accessing care that is aligned with their needs.
 And these are key reasons why alcohol and substance use disorders may go untreated within the community.

-According to a 2024 report from SAMHSA, Hispanics/Latino adults were 17% less likely than multiracial or white adults to have received mental health care within the previous year.
+According to a 2024 report from SAMHSA, Hispanic/Latino adults were 17% less likely than multiracial or white adults to have received mental health care within the previous year.
 Additionally, members of this community often have less access to culturally-appropriate care.
 They may also experience barriers to care relating to health insurance coverage, language, or healthcare provider availability.

 Within one month in 2023: